thephpleague/url/4.0/uri/extension.md

      * Validate any changes made to the URI object
      *
      * This method override the Parent isValid method
-     * When it returns false an InvalidArgumentException is thrown *
+     * When it returns false a RuntimeException is thrown *
      * @return bool
      */